 Fast Facts - Provided by the FIA

-2017 marks the 14th running of the Chinese Grand Prix.
-The race debuted in 2004 and has been held every year since.
-Every race has taken place at the Shanghai International Circuit.
+2018 marked the 15th edition of the Chinese Grand Prix.
+The first event took place in 2004 and it has been held every year since at the Shanghai International Circuit.